Bruenor/GT-wave-sync/README.md

 # GT-wave-sync

 This project explores the impact of syncing the **Golden Tower Ultimate Weapon (GT UW)** with the wave timer.
-Theoretical calculations are used to illustrate how **Golden Tower cooldown and duration** affect coin income, based on the **default wave timer** (without the Wave Accelerator card).
+Theoretical calculations are used to illustrate how **Golden Tower cooldown and duration** affect coin income, based on the **default wave timer** which is 26 seconds + 9 second cooldown (without the Wave Accelerator card).

 The motivation:
 - You might not be lucky enough to get **Black Hole** early, or